bigdatagenomics/adam/docs/cli/actions.rst

       number of partitions to fewer than the number of Spark executors.
       This may have a substantial performance cost, and will invalidate any sort order.
+   -  ``-sort_by_read_name``: Sorts alignments by read name.
-   -  ``-sort_reads``: Sorts reads by alignment position.
-Unmapped reads are placed at the end of all reads.
-Contigs are ordered by sequence record index.
+   -  ``-sort_by_reference_position``: Sorts alignments by the location where the reads are aligned.
+Unaligned reads are put at the end and sorted by read name.
+References are ordered lexicographically.
-   -  ``-sort_lexicographically``: Sorts reads by alignment position.
+   -  ``-sort_by_reference_position_and_index``: Sorts alignments by the
-      Unmapped reads are placed at the end of all reads.
-Contigs are ordered lexicographically.
+      location where the reads are aligned.
+Unaligned reads are put at the end and sorted by read name.
+References are ordered by index that they are ordered in the SequenceDictionary.
    -  ``-sort_fastq_output``: Ignored if not saving to FASTQ.
 If saving to FASTQ, sorts the output reads by read name.